DanielHou315/Spatial-Audio-Guidance-System/README.md

 To export .svo to .avi, follow instructions on [Stereolabs Support](https://support.stereolabs.com/hc/en-us/articles/360009986754-How-do-I-convert-SVO-files-to-AVI-or-image-depth-sequences-).

-The audio recording of the demonstration video is achieved separately through Audacity.

 To turn recording off, comment out the function "enable_recording()" in line 169 of main.py.